 - A. Development that constitutes or incorporates activities compatible with the circular economy will be encouraged. - B. All development should follow the principles of a circular economy during construction and operation phases, which includes: - 1.
-Preserving and repurposing existing structures where practical and appropriate; or - 2. demonstrating that repurposing existing built development is not practicable and/or consistent with Development Plan objectives and/or the best environmental option; and - 3. reducing the generation of construction, demolition, and excavation waste and managing any such waste that arises from the development in accordance with the waste hierarchy and on the site of production where practicable; and - 4. designing for flexibility and longevity, recyclability, repurposing and refurbishment; and, - 5. using sustainable construction methods, including maximising the use of reused, recycled and recyclable materials and techniques that reduce waste and facilitate the deconstruction and reuse of building components.
+Preserving and repurposing existing structures where practical and appropriate; or - 2. demonstrating that repurposing existing built development is not practicable or the best environmental option; and - 3. reducing the generation of construction, demolition, and excavation waste and managing any such waste that arises from the development in accordance with the waste hierarchy and on the site of production where practicable; and - 4. designing for flexibility and longevity, recyclability, repurposing and refurbishment; and, - 5. sustainable construction methods, including maximising the use of reused, recycled and recyclable materials and techniques that reduce waste and facilitate the deconstruction and reuse of building components.

 For major developments, this should be demonstrated through the submission of a Circular Economy Statement.
-All proposals should set out how waste arising from demolition (if applicable) and construction will be managed in a Site Waste Management Plan which, as appropriate, should incorporate a Predemolition Audit.
+All proposals should set out how waste arising from demolition (if applicable) and construction will be managed in a Site Waste Management Plan which, as appropriate, should incorporate a Pre-demolition Audit.

 - C. New development (not including minor householder applications) should include detailed consideration of waste arising from its occupation and/or use including how waste will be stored, collected and managed through a Recycling and Waste Management Strategy that demonstrates: - 1.
-Sufficient storage space will be provided to accommodate source separation and separate storage of recyclable materials; and, - 2.
-Waste will be stored in accordance with 'Secure by Design' principles; and, - 3. in flatted development and houses in multiple occupation, sufficient temporary on site storage, including for separated recyclables (including food waste) until it is collected; and, - 4. storage and collection systems (such as dedicated spaces, storage areas, chutes, or underground waste collection systems) will ensure adequate and convenient access for all users and waste collection operatives, ease of maintenance and separation collection of recyclable materials and reusable items; and, - 5. systems and infrastructure will be monitored and maintained including contingency arrangements for system/infrastructure failures; and, - 6. for applications referable to the Mayor of London, temporary storage space for items for reuse. - D. Where practical, major waste sites should incorporate facilities for visitors to allow educational opportunities relating to the circular economy.
+Sufficient storage space will be provided to accommodate source separation and separate storage of recyclable materials; - 2. in flatted development and houses in multiple occupation, sufficient temporary on site storage, including for separated recyclables (including food waste) and items for reuse, until it is collected; - 3. storage and collection systems (such as dedicated spaces, storage areas, chutes, or underground waste collection systems) will ensure adequate and convenient access for all users and waste collection operatives, ease of maintenance and separation collection of recyclable materials and reusable items; and, - 4. systems and infrastructure will be monitored and maintained including contingency arrangements for system/infrastructure failures. - D. Major waste sites should incorporate facilities for visitors to allow educational opportunities relating to the circular economy.